AzureAD/microsoft-authentication-library-for-dotnet/CONTRIBUTING.md

 #### Feature requests

 Have a feature request for MSAL?
-Complete a [Feature Request](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/issues/new?template=feature_request.md) or consider making a [contribution](../contribute/overview.md) to the library.
+Complete a [Feature request](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/issues/new?assignees=&labels=feature+request%2Cuntriaged%2Cneeds+attention&projects=&template=feature_request.yaml&title=%5BFeature+Request%5D+++++) or consider making a contribution to the library.
 Make sure your feature request is clear and concise and contains a detailed description of the problem.
 Please include any alternative solutions or features you may have considered.

 ## Building and testing MSAL.NET